BrembillaNiccolo/FusionBlossomProject/README.md

 ## Instructions to build and test project
-1. source the required sh files for Vitis and XRT:
-	- source path/to/settings64.sh
-	- source path/to/xrt/setup.sh
-	- export PLATFORM_PATH=path/to/xilinx/platforms/

-2. to build and create the kernel (for u55c):
+1. to build and create the kernel (for u55c):
 	- ./build.sh  platform  desired_frequency

-3. to only compile the host (called ./querk) and run separately:
+2. to only compile the host (called ./QECBLOSSOM) and run separately:
 	- make host
 	- ./QECBLOSSOM  path/to/BLOSSOM.xclbin  path/to/test.txt